Self-Diffusion Driven Blind Imaging: Discussion and Conclusion

+Through solving blind inverse problem to recover the image under optical aberrations and motion blur, we investigate a novel and robust solution for image deblurring.
+The plausible performance and robustness of our proposed method are brought in by the noise schedule, which is a key component of the self-diffusion framework.
+We astutely observed this characteristic and boldly extended it to solving extremely unstable joint optimization inverse problems.
+This greatly solves the problem of unstable solutions or collased in trivial solutions.
+Of course, because we simultaneously constrained both the image and the kernel with neural networks and added a hierarchical noise schedule, our method requires a longer runtime compared to others.
+However, this time investment is worthwhile because we significantly improved the realism of the recovered image across the continuous spectrum, especially high-frequency details.

-This paper presents a novel self-diffusion-based approach for blind image deblurring, which we call DeblurSDI.
+This paper presents a novel self-diffusion-based approach for optical aberration correction and motion deblurring, which we call DeblurSDI.
 Our method leverages the self-diffusion principle to recover accurate blur kernels and sharp images in a single framework.
-Experimental results on four benchmark datasets show that DeblurSDI consistently outperforms other blind deblurring methods on various datasets, demonstrating its effectiveness and generalizability in recovering sharp images and accurate blur kernels.
+Experimental results on four benchmark datasets as well as six simulated optical aberrations show that DeblurSDI consistently outperforms other blind deblurring methods on various datasets, demonstrating its effectiveness and generalizability in recovering sharp images and accurate blur kernels.